Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 I’ve found great deals on parts by shopping smart.
 Auto parts stores often have sales and loyalty programs.
 I saved 20% on brake pads by signing up for email alerts.

-Online marketplaces can be treasure troves too.
+Online marketplaces can be treasure troves, too.
 I scored a barely used air filter for half the retail price.
 Just be sure to check compatibility with your car’s make and model.

 Don’t forget to ask friends and family if they have spare parts.
 I’ve swapped items with my car-savvy neighbor, saving us both money.